-How can I help my child prevent a sudden cardiac arrest?
+How can I help prevent my child from experiencing SCA?

-Daily physical activity, proper nutrition, and adequate sleep are all important aspects of life-long health.
-Additionally, parents can assist student athletes prevent a sudden cardiac arrest by:
+Daily physical activity, proper nutrition, and adequate sleep are all important aspects of lifelong health.
+Additionally, parents can assist students prevent death from SCA by:

-- Ensuring your child knows about any family history of sudden cardiac arrest (onset of heart disease in a family member before the age of 50 or a sudden, unexplained death at an early age) - Ensuring your child has a thorough pre-season screening exam prior to participation in an organized athletic activity - Asking if your school and the site of competition has an automatic defibrillator (AED) that is close by and properly maintained - Learning CPR yourself - Ensuring your child is not using any non-prescribed stimulants or performance enhancing drugs - Being aware that the inappropriate use of prescription medications or energy drinks can increase risk - Encouraging your child to be honest and report symptoms of chest discomfort, unusual shortness of breath, racing or irregular heartbeat, or feeling faint
+- Ensuring your child knows about any family history of SCA (onset of heart disease in a family member before the age of 50 or a sudden, unexplained death at an early age) - Ensuring your child has a thorough preseason screening exam prior to participation in an organized athletic activity - Asking if your school and the site of competition have automated external defibrillators (AED's) that are close by and properly maintained - Asking if your child's coach is CPR/AED certified - Becoming CPR/AED certified yourself - Ensuring your child is not using any non-prescribed stimulants or performance enhancing drugs - Being aware that the inappropriate use of prescription medications, energy drinks, or vaping increase risk - Encouraging your child to be honest and report symptoms of chest discomfort, unusual shortness of breath, racing or irregular heartbeat, or feeling faint